 Synonyms – Nirgundi, Sindhuvara, Neelamanjari, Indranika, Indrasurasa, Bhoothakeshi, Neelika

 Habit – Perennial tree.

 Useful Parts – Leaves

-Indications – It is used internally in worm infestations, oedema, hepatomegaly and spleenomegaly, cough, dyspnoea, skin disorders, dysmenorrhoea, burning micturition, fever, poisoning.
-It is used externally in swellings, rheumatoid arthritis and osteoarthritis.
+Indications – It is used internally in worm infestations, hepatomegaly, and spleenomegaly, cough, dyspnoea, skin disorders, dysmenorrhoea, burning micturition, fever, poisoning.
+It is used externally in swellings, rheumatoid arthritis, and osteoarthritis.

 Product description – It is the main ingredient in Nirgundi oil, Nimbadi ointment, and Ayushkar Pile Care ointment.